GGn0/training_mern/README.md

 The server side of the project is stored in the "server" folder.

 ## React
-React handles the web interface of the appliation and can be found in the "client" folder.
+React handles the web interface of the application and can be found in the "client" folder.

 ---